0chain/system_test/scripts/docs/operations-guide.md

 # 0Chain Test Environment — Operations Guide

-This document covers the five core operational areas for managing the 0Chain test environment at `test.zus.network` (server `37.27.65.188`).
+This document covers the five core operational areas for managing the 0Chain test environment at `test.zus.network` (server `<server-ip>`).

 ---